midas-network/flu-scenario-modeling-hub_archive/data-processed/README.md

 ### `scenario_id`

 The standard scenario id should be used as given in in the scenario description in the [main Readme](https://github.com/midas-network/flu-scenario-modeling-hub).
-Scenario id's include a captitalized letter and date as YYYY-MM-DD on which the scenario was last modified by the project coordinators, e.g., `A-2022-08-14`.
+Scenario id's include a capitalized letter and date as YYYY-MM-DD on which the scenario was last modified by the project coordinators, e.g., `A-2022-08-14`.

 ### `target`